Seeed-Studio/wiki-documents/docs/Sensor_biomedicine.md

 ### Warmly Notice

 The chart above tells a variety of attributions of each biomedical sensor, you can choose the one that is the most suited for you.

+For fingerprint sensors, Grove - Capacitive Fingerprint Scanner/Sensor can identify biological characteristics, only identifies living body with high safety, small size, low power consumption and high accuracy while Grove - Fingerprint Sensor has a strong abrasion resistance with excellent environmental adaptability and stability.
+As for heart rate sensors, your preferences are up to which part of body is aimed to be tested, ear, chest or finger.

-For more detailed information of individuals, please visit their own pages via the links left beside the images of the products.
+If more detailed information of individuals are required, please visit their own pages via the links left beside the images of the products.

 ## Project